PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Location time and distance last month](/images/stats/2018/jan/location-time-distance.png "Location time and distance last month")](/images/stats/2018/jan/location-time-distance.png "") .
 [![Location time and distance this month](/images/stats/2018/feb/location-time-distance.png "Location time and distance this month")](/images/stats/2018/feb/location-time-distance.png "")

-Long hours spend on vehicles this month.
-I decided to visit my parents and it requires at least 12 hours on a bus 😬.
+Long hours spent on vehicles this month.
+I decided to visit my parents, and it requires at least 12 hours on a bus 😬.
 My time walking is almost the same.

 [![Kms to the moon](/images/stats/2018/feb/location-moon.png "Kms to the moon")](/images/stats/2018/feb/location-moon.png "")